Wait—that’s got to be an exaggeration. It’s not like the reporter is actually quoting the charge sheet—

 To be honest, there are reasons to believe that it never occurred at all.
 Such as the fact that the officers involved all admitted under oath that it didn’t.
 That’s one pretty good reason.

-According to the report, which quotes from the depositions, one officer basically admitted under oath that he had lied under oath when he signed the criminal complaint against Davis.
-At that point it had presumably become more important to lie about beating Davis in the first place—he had sued by then—than to go after him for blood-related uniform damage.
+According to the report, which quotes from the depositions, one officer basically admitted under oath that he had lied under oath previously when he signed the criminal complaint against Davis.
 All the officers, in fact, claimed none of them struck Davis and that they did not see him bleeding.
 A little awkward, considering they had charged him with bleeding on them.

 Somehow, a federal magistrate ruled that the perjury and Davis’s injuries were too minor to sustain his due-process and excessive-force claims.
 Kind of astonishing.
 The case is on appeal, though, and Davis’s lawyer suggested that recent events in Ferguson might lead that court to take the claim a little more seriously.